yfngary/asylum-rg-fe-starter/tickets/secondTicket.md

 Deliver the following:

-- Graphs page that matches the graphs page on the [deployed site](https://asylum-rg-fe.vercel.app/graphs).
+- Graphs page that matches the graphs page on the [screenshot](https://raw.githubusercontent.com/BloomTech-Labs/asylum-rg-fe-starter/main/tickets/examples/graphs-main.png).
 - While you may make small changes to styles, the page should mostly match what is provided.
 - Currently, there is an error stopping the graphs from rendering.
 You must debug the error and ensure it showcases the graphs as shown on the deployed site.